The Last Shot

 The Last Shot is a 2004 American action comedy film starring Matthew Broderick, Alec Baldwin, Toni Collette, Calista Flockhart, Ray Liotta, Tim Blake Nelson, James Rebhorn and Tony Shalhoub.
 The film is written and directed by Jeff Nathanson, who wrote the Steven Spielberg films Catch Me If You Can and The Terminal.
+The Last Shot was released by Buena Vista Pictures Distribution on September 24, 2004.
+The film received mixed to positive reviews from critics and grossed $541,330 at the box office.

 Plot

 FBI agent Joe Devine has been undercover, trying to infiltrate the mob.
 Deep on assignment, he loses a finger, and on his return home he's told his dog killed herself out of loneliness.

 Reassigned to Rhode Island, Devine has come up with an elaborate scheme to take down infamous mob boss John Gotti.
 He assumes the role of a Hollywood producer and tells all the right lies to enlist a stooge to help execute his sting.

 When a woman, desperate with the endless barking from the kennel next door to her apartment she shares with boyfriend Steven Schats, is about to harm a pomeranian Devine intervenes.
 He introduces himself to the unsuspecting wannabe screenwriter/director, who works in a cinema and would do just about everything to get the chance to direct a feature film.
 Schats falls for the pitch, but what Devine does not tell him is that the movie will never be made.

 Although Schats' screenplay is titled Arizona, and the main character is supposed to kill herself in a Hopi cave at the end of the movie, he is so desperate to make the film that Devine convinces him to film it in Rhode Island.
 Fannie Nash, an established producer, is consulted to help with authenticity.

 Taken around the potential locations for the various scenes, Schats is clearly unhappy.
 Once he's provided with a luxurious hotel suite however, he accepts the location more readily.
 Having a meeting with the city, they are told they must use unionized Teamsters.

 Devine's target in Rhode Island is Tommy Sanz, who overhears and muscles in on the production.
 Devine records Sanz accepting a bribe for the Teamsters' to approve of the production.
 Instead of ending the investigation at that point as the FBI expects, Devine convinces the bureau to hold out a week longer to catch others racketeering.